-72 For example, see IM merits appeal, above n 8, at para 256.
+&lt;sup>114 For example, see IM merits appeal, above n 10, at para 256.

-73 2016 IM review framework, above n 6, paras 113-153, and, Commerce Commission "Fibre Input Methodologies - Main final decisions and reasons paper" (13 October 2020) (Fibre IMs final decision), at para 2.287.
+&lt;sup>115 2016 IM review framework, above n 7, paras 113-153, and, Commerce Commission, "Fibre Input Methodologies - Main final decisions and reasons paper" (13 October 2020) (Fibre IMs final decision), at para 2.287.

-4.6 Beyond the three familiar key economic principles, we are not aware of any other economic principles that would be appropriate additions to our decision-making framework.
-To be an appropriate addition to our framework, an economic principle would need to help us in applying and analysing the overarching objectives at paragraph 3.12.74
+- 4.5 In reaching our decisions on the IM Review, we will use the principles to inform and support our application and analysis of the overarching objectives set out at paragraph 3.12.
+However, the principles are only a means to an end, the end being the effective application of the overarching objectives and the sections 52A and 52R purposes they focus on. - 4.6 Beyond the three familiar key economic principles, we are not aware of any other economic principles that would be appropriate additions to our decision-making framework.
+To be an appropriate addition to our framework, an economic principle would need to help us in applying and analysing the overarching objectives at paragraph 3.12.